infphyny/FpgaRiscV/README.md

 * To do a simulation: make sim  then ctrl-c after few seconds :  .vcd file grow fast  ~1 GiB/5s

 ## ** TODO **
-Quartus: Execute Synthesis and PnR once.
+* Quartus: Execute Synthesis and PnR once.
 Then update BRAM with a .mif from binary generated with the riscv toolchain.
+* Add documentation on how to generate the VexRiscv.v file from Vexriscv repository.